 Sandy caused catastrophic damage across the state of New Jersey, but the effects of that damage were uneven.
 At first, communities everywhere believed that government support was imminent.
 But then year-round residents in working-class shore towns watched the rebuilding of tourist areas as their streets remained broken.
 Small business owners fought for FEMA relief while large corporations saw money pour in.
 The homeless and dispossessed relied on the support of out-of-state volunteers while waiting for insurance checks that never came.
 As these disparate outcomes unfolded, the true economic impact of the storm became clear.

 This book documents the uneven recovery of Hurricane Sandy along the Jersey coastline.
-Relying on interviews conducted over the span of more than two years, from 2013-2015, it chronicles the experiences of the residents, business owners, politicians and policymakers, volunteers and relief workers, and the state and federal agencies that were charged with supporting and managing these efforts.
+Relying on interviews conducted over the span of three years, from 2013-2016, it chronicles the experiences of the residents, business owners, politicians and policymakers, volunteers and relief workers, and the state and federal agencies that were charged with supporting and managing these efforts.
 More fundamentally, this work explores issues of power, access, and representation in the wake of natural disaster.
 How do we respond to such devastation?
 What is the role of government in providing relief?
 What is the role of civil society?
 Of individuals?
 How do socioeconomic indicators affect recovery efforts?
 Whose voices matter?

 The Oral Histories